SalvoPisciotta/pyls/README.md

     cd pyls
     ```

 3. Ensure the JSON file system structured file `structure.json` file is present in the root directory.
+A default one is given, but is possible to change it keeping the same name.

-4. Install the required dependencies:
+5. Install the required dependencies:
     ```sh
     pip install -e .
     ```